As someone with Hashimoto’s, I probably don’t need to tell you how hard it can be trying to feel better.

 Zinc is particularly beneficial for those with Hashimoto’s for 4 big reasons:

 - The first is that zinc is required for something called T4 to T3 conversion.
-T4 to T3 conversion is the process by which your body activates thyroid hormone and turns it into a useable form.
-If you don't have enough zinc then you may experience low T3 levels which will result in low thyroid symptoms.
+T4 to T3 conversion is the process by which your body activates thyroid hormone and turns it into a usable form.
+If you don’t have enough zinc then you may experience low T3 levels which will result in low thyroid symptoms.

 - The second is that zinc can help reduce inflammation (3) and may act as an anti-inflammatory agent all by itself.
 As someone with Hashimoto’s, you should pay close attention to inflammation in your body because it has the potential to hurt how well your body utilizes thyroid hormone.

-- The third is that zinc is also required for proper regulation of your immune system (4).
+- The third is that zinc is also required for the proper regulation of your immune system (4).
 In fact, in the setting of low zinc, your immune system has a hard time fighting off even mild infections.
 This is one of the reasons that many people recommend taking zinc when you are sick!
-If you find that you are getting sick frequently then that may be an early warning sign you aren't getting enough zinc.
+If you find that you are getting sick frequently then that may be an early warning sign you aren’t getting enough zinc.